metadatacenter/cedar-manual/docs/_sections/c2/2_adding_fields.md

 In Template and Element artifacts, multiple fields can be added;
 in a Field artifact, only one field can exist, and it must be a data input field.

+You organize Fields and Elements in your templating resource by dragging them where you want them.
+Use the drag handles at the upper left of a Field or Element to grab it, and drag up or down.
+If you have trouble dragging it to the desired location, try shrinking the view within your browser to put more of the template on the screen.
+(Note: You can not change or organize content in an imported Field or Element.)

 ### Adding a Field Definition

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/field-addition-menu-20191229.png){:width="8%" class="right"}